-- The name and address of the recipient’s bank.
+- The full name and address of the recipient.

-- Recipient bank’s SWIFT or BIC code and IBAN (when applicable).
+- Recipient bank’s SWIFT or BIC code (when applicable).

 Need to know the best method to transfer funds internationally between bank accounts?
 Paper checks are out of the question—they’re susceptible to a number of risks, including theft in the mail—so you’re left with a choice between payment methods: an international wire transfer or a direct deposit of funds using local bank networks, also called global ACH.
 In some cases, e-wallets or prepaid debit cards are an option, but these methods can complicate the process by adding multiple additional steps to transfer those funds in and out a bank account.
 Both wire transfer and local bank transfer essentially achieve the same thing, which is transferring money from one bank account to another, but each remittance or payment method has unique implications and requirements.
 For instance, the transfer fees (cost of the service), information needed, and the amount of time it takes to transfer money from one financial institution to another.
 So, which method is best for an international money transfer?
 Weigh them against these three factors—speed, fees (and limits), and regulations—to determine the payment method that best meets your needs:

 If you are in a rush to get funds from your bank account into the recipient’s account, there is a clear winner: international wire transfer.
 Typically, funds remitted through an international wire transfer only takes two business days to arrive because you’re sending the money directly from your account (i.e. a business checking or savings account) to the recipients account at the receiving bank.
 In other words, the banks (the sender and the receiver) are in direct communication with each other.
 You’ll need account numbers such as the SWIFT code or IBAN (International Bank Account Number) of the foreign bank to complete the international wire transfer.